Knowledge, Skills, and Abilities

 Physical and Environmental Conditions

 The physical demands described here are representative of those that must be met by a staff member to perform the essential functions of this job successfully.
 Reasonable accommodation may be made to enable individuals with disabilities to perform the essential functions.

 Most of the work is carried out within a generally accessible, safe, indoor environment.
 There are regular interpersonal contacts with staff members and with customers of various ages.
-These contacts and situations are deemed to be generally safe and free of undue stress, but require incumbents to be cordial, helpful and skilled in interpersonal relations with others both in the public and within the Library District.
+These contacts and situations are deemed to be generally safe and free of undue stress, but require incumbents to be cordial, helpful, and skilled in interpersonal relations with others both in the public and within the Library District.

 The above job description is not intended as, nor should it be construed as, exhaustive of all responsibilities, skills, efforts, or working conditions associated with this job.